 - Don’t overcrowd the pot- Too many zeppoles in the pot will mean they are touching each other instead of being surrounded by the hot oil and cooking.
 Avoid overcrowding for the best zeppole taste and texture.

+Storing: Your homemade zeppoles will keep fresh for about 2-3 days.
+Make sure you place them in an airtight container in the refrigerator to keep them from going stale.
 The best way to reheat these Italian donuts is by wrapping them in aluminum foil and warming them in the oven.
 Place them on a baking sheet and bake for about 10 minutes at 350 degrees Fahrenheit.
 This also works if they are frozen.

-More Italian desserts to try!
+More Italian Desserts!

 Full Recipe Instructions